ufidon/eth/lectures/mod4/Vulnerabilities.md

   - Enables sharing of network resources over the Internet
 - Relies on other protocols to handle service announcements
   - Notifies users of available resources
+    - by Network Neighborhood or My Network Places services
 - Enhancements
   - Locking features
   - Caching and read-ahead/write-behind